arxis-io/eCatalog/eCat/2.2/README.md

 # ECAT 2.2

-Extended with:
+## Extended with:

-Valumat – Belgian eco tax for matrasses
+- Valumat 'Belgian eco tax for matrasses'

 Similar to the already included <EcoMobilier> code that is widely used in France, the <Valumat> is supporting the ability to communicate the Belgian environmental tax information that belongs to the article included in the catalog.